Healthcare Realty Trust Incorporated (HR) – Don’t Believe the Hype: Check The Facts

-Healthcare Realty Trust Incorporated (NYSE: HR) is -4.10% lower on its value in year-to-date trading and has touched a low of $17.67 and a high of $26.95 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The HR stock was last observed hovering at around $18.52 in the last trading session, with the day’s loss setting it -0.04% off its average median price target of $21.00 for the next 12 months.
-It is also 26.08% off the consensus price target high of $25.00 offered by 10 analysts, but current levels are 2.74% higher than the price target low of $19.00 for the same period.
+Healthcare Realty Trust Incorporated (NYSE: HR) is 0.10% higher on its value in year-to-date trading and has touched a low of $17.67 and a high of $26.95 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The HR stock was last observed hovering at around $19.02 in the last trading session, with the day’s gains setting it 0.27% off its average median price target of $21.00 for the next 12 months.
+It is also 22.84% off the consensus price target high of $25.00 offered by 10 analysts, but current levels are -1.53% lower than the price target low of $19.00 for the same period.

 Sponsored

-The stock witnessed a 2.55% gain in the last 1 month and extending the period to 3 months gives it a -0.75%, and is -0.86% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.16% over the week and 2.10% over the month.
+The stock witnessed a 0.52% gain in the last 1 month and extending the period to 3 months gives it a -0.67%, and is 4.16% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.98% over the week and 2.34% over the month.

 Healthcare Realty Trust Incorporated (HR) Analyst Forecasts